It's no accident that Columbia has three beautiful rivers running

 Monument is also on the Congaree River.

 The are two access points near downtown Columbia for the Congaree River.
 One is on the Cayce side of the river on Old State Road.
 This ramp is near the former town of Granby.
 It was established in the 1750's as a base for Indian trade.
 Old State Road, running west along the west side of the river was once known as the Cherokee Path and before the automobile was the main road between Charleston and Columbia.
-Farther down river, prehistoric Indian sites have been found on the bluffs along the river.
-The Congaree Swamp National Monument is also on the Congaree River.
+The Jordan Memorial Boat Ramp is located at the West end of Rosewood Drive in Columbia.

 The Broad River is the least accessible river flowing through Columbia.